2.1 Advanced Encryption Standard

 - a 16-byte initialization vector (IV) and

 The concatenated binary data will be then encoded with Base64 to a 52-character string value assigned to the relevant FIX tag as the figure 2 illustrated below:

-We recommend randomizing the nonce and the initial counter value so that a unique and unpredictable counter block will be provided on each order message – this will ensure that the ciphertext of an LEI is never repeated since a key-counter block pair is used only once.
+We recommend randomizing the IV so that a unique and unpredictable IV will be provided on each order message – this will produce distinct ciphertexts of same client LEI in different order messages since a key-IV pair is used only once.

-However this randomization of the nonce and the initial counter value is not mandatory on each order message, they can be a fixed value used to encrypt a client LEI as long as the client understands that its encrypted LEI as seen by the marketplaces will have the same string value across all order messages.
+However this randomization of the IV value is not mandatory on each order message, they can be a fixed value used to encrypt a client LEI as long as the client understands that its encrypted LEI as seen by the marketplaces will have the same string value across all order messages.

 The concatenated dealer ID, counter block and encrypted client LEI is a 39-byte arbitrary binary data which shall be turn into a readable 52-character ASCII text using Base64 encoding.

 Where an executing Participant receives an order from a non-executing Dealer Member that is trading for its client and the client LEI is not encrypted, the executing Participant will use its own encryption key to encrypt the non-executing Dealer Member’s client’s LEI.
 An executing Participant can identify whether or not an LEI is encrypted (and therefore whether or not to initiate its own encryption) by examining the length of the LEI field in the message transmitted by the non-executing Dealer Member: if the field’s value is longer than 20 characters (the length of an unencrypted LEI), the LEI can be assumed to have been already encrypted by the non-executing Dealer Member.

 2.3 Key Rotation Management